solislemuslab/learning-data-science/lecture-notes/2-genetic-diversity.md

 {: .key}
 So, knowing the difference between a random observation and providing evidence for a pattern can save lives!
 That’s the power of Statistics!

+{: .important}
+This is an example summary.
+This text is still evolving!

 | [Home](https://benrushscience.github.io/learning-data-science/) | [Next: Averages and medians](https://benrushscience.github.io/learning-data-science//lecture-notes/3-averages-and-medians.html) |